 A spinachy and great dish shared recently with a friend was a beautiful orzo salad.
 In this recipe, the orzo we are using is a Greek, rice-shaped pasta, similar to the Italian Risoni.
 Don’t confuse it with the Italian orzo, which is barley.

-You might like to browse our other Salad recipes here and here, and Spinach Salads here.
-Our Pasta recipes are here and here.
-Or explore the Spinach recipes.
+You might like to browse our other Salad recipes, and Spinach Salads.
+Our Pasta recipes are here.
+And explore the Spinach recipes.
 Alternatively take some time to enjoy our Late Summer dishes.

 Continue reading “Elegant Orzo Pasta with Wilted Spinach and Pine Nuts”